 18. Hotels Are Loud

-So, this could just be the ones we stayed in.
-But each of the hotels we stayed in (all three of them) had very thin walls and you could hear every little thing happening outside or near your door.
+So, this could just be the ones we stayed in, but each of the hotels from our trip (all three of them) had very thin walls and you could hear every little thing happening outside or near your door.
 Basically, bring earplugs if you need them!

 19. Headed to Mountains?
 Prepare For All Weather